Speeedo83/Dell-Inspiron-5491-2in1-Hakintosh/README.md

 # DELL Inspiron 5491 2in1 (Comet Lake) Hackintosh

-EFI for Dell Vostro 5491 with OpenCore bootloader
+EFI for Dell Inspiron 5491 with OpenCore bootloader

 ![descrizione](./Images/DellInspiron14-5491-2in1__1_.JPG)